 People say it’s a tragedy when something terrible happens in Vang Vieng.
-No — a tragedy is someone getting in a car accident or a house burning down.
+No. A tragedy is a car accident or a house burning down.
 What happens in Vang Vieng is sad, but it’s simply Darwinism.
 I have no sympathy for someone who decides to do this and gets hurt.
-When you play with fire, you’re going to be burned.
-And since you are my friend, I don’t want to see you get burned.
+When you play with fire, you’re going to get burned.
+And since you’re my friend, I don’t want to see you get burned.

 And while we’re on that subject, let’s talk about fire.

 I love fire as much as the next person.
 There’s something primordial about it, but I don’t like putting myself in situations where I’ll get burned.
 Why do you?
 Throughout Asia, I see backpackers jumping the “fire rope.”
-You know, the rope that locals light on fire with gasoline and then have you skip across it like we’re in the 5th grade and playing double dutch.
+You know, the rope that locals light on fire with gasoline and have you skip across like we’re in the 5th grade and playing double Dutch.

 Here’s a tame version of what happens to some people:

-You may be the world’s best jump roper but the drunk guy who decides to join you might not be.
+You may be the world’s best jump roper, but the drunk guy who decides to join you might not be.
 While you’re skipping rope, a bunch of drunks decide to join you and pretty soon, you’re on the ground scrambling away from the fire in hopes of not getting your face burned.
-I recently watched a guy get the rope wrapped around his arm and burn all the skin off.
-He was rushed to the hospital.
+I recently watched a guy get the rope wrapped around his arm.
+All the skin burned off, and he was rushed to the hospital.
 I’ve seen people fall on the rope and burn their face, hair, and clothes.
 I’ve watched people trip on the rope and land in the gasoline.

 Fire + alcohol + random drunks = bad idea.

-Finally, let discuss your ability to drive a motorbike – or lack thereof.
+Finally, let’s discuss your ability to drive a motorbike—or lack thereof.
 Everywhere I go I see people with injuries: bandaged legs, huge exhaust pipe burns on their calves, and broken limbs.
-When I ask what happened, it’s usually the same answer – “I got into a motorbike accident.”
+When I ask what happened, it’s usually the same answer.
+“I got into a motorbike accident.”

 Back home, you wouldn’t drive without a license, so again, why do it here?
 Sure, the bikes have small 150 cc engines and are pretty slow.
 On a nice and easy road, you’d have no problems.

 But driving in Asia is not like driving back home.
-Here, drivers overtake people on tiny one-lane roads, they don’t look, they stop short, and they speed like they are in Nascar.
+Here, drivers overtake people on tiny one-lane roads, they don’t look, they stop short, and they speed like they’re in Nascar.
 The roads aren’t in good condition, either.
-They are often windy, steep, take sharp turns, and filled with potholes.
+They’re often windy, steep, take sharp turns, and are filled with potholes.
 Plus, besides the crazy traffic in Asia, you have to deal with all the other backpackers who decide it’s a good idea to rent a bike they have no idea how to ride.

 I’ve seen too many crashes and near misses here in Asia.

-Sometimes I wonder – who the heck are you traveling with that lets you do these crazy things!!!?
+Sometimes I wonder—who the heck are you traveling with who lets you do these crazy things!?

 Sure, I’ve done a number of stupid things while traveling.
 Things I’m not going mention because my parents read this website, but I’ve never done anything stupid enough that it would jeopardize my life or health.

 I love a good adventure, but I also like to be alive.
 These aren’t things you would do back home, so don’t do them overseas.
-Sure, it may seem like a good idea at the time — most everything is when you’re drunk.
-But when you end up like all those people in Laos, or get 2nd degree burns, or scars from a bike accident, it suddenly isn’t such a good idea, is it?
+Sure, it may seem like a good idea at the time.
+Most everything does when you’re drunk.
+But when you end up like all those people in Laos, or get second-degree burns, or scars from a bike accident, it suddenly isn’t such a good idea, is it?